Kidney stones are among the most painful medical conditions.

 Regardless of their type, you can usually tell you have kidney stones by recognizing their symptoms.

 As explained earlier in this article, in case of a large kidney stone, the symptoms may appear as soon as it’s formed.
 But if it’s a smaller stone, the symptoms most often won’t appear before it reaches one of the ureters and starts heading for the bladder.

 In this section, we’ll discuss the main symptoms of kidney stones.

-If you notice one or more of these symptoms, especially in combination with severe pain, it may mean that you have a kidney stone.
+If you notice one or more of these symptoms, especially in combination with severe pain, it may be a sign that you have a kidney stone.

 Renal Colic: Pain in the Gut

-Commonly known as the “kidney stone pain,” renal colic is one of the most intense types of pain known to man.
-Some go as far as to compare it with the pain caused by getting stabbed with a sharp knife.
+Commonly known as the “kidney stone pain,” renal colic is one of the most intense types of pain known to human being.
+Some people go as far as to compare it with the pain caused by getting stabbed with a sharp knife.
 This pain is the reason why the NHS lists kidney stones among the 20 most painful health conditions.

 Renal colic usually affects the area around the urinary tract.
 This includes the side of your body, as well as the back and the lower abdomen.

 It all starts when a kidney stone enters the ureter, a small tube that transports urine from each of your kidneys to the bladder.
 Because the ureter is narrow and the stone can be quite large, this blocks the exit from the kidney and causes pressure to build up.
 The nerve fibers in the affected area immediately start transmitting an intense signal that activates the pain center in the brain